![]() |

 With the above points, you should be able to make more considered choices when you are working with cleaning chemicals in the commercial cleaning process.
 For more information on this subject though, view the original article here.

-- Follow the colour code: Orange (clinical & infectious waste)
+- Follow the colour code: yellow (clinical & highly infectious waste)

 - Help reduce indoor air pollution